Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Defense Approach

-\textbf{Resilient observation feedback.} To produce reliable control actions for the DRL-based UVLS under adversarial attacks, the authors propose a distance-based resilient observation feedback method using the historical states instead of the current state.
-With the assumption that the attacker usually modifies the latest observation, the furthest observation that is furthest from the current one might be the true observation \cite{wan2022drllcps}.
+\textbf{Resilient observation feedback.} To produce reliable control actions for the DRL-based UVLS under adversarial attacks, Wan \emph{et al.} \cite{wan2022drllcps} propose a distance-based resilient observation feedback method using the historical states instead of the current state.
+With the assumption that the attacker usually modifies the latest observation, the furthest observation that is furthest from the current one might be the true observation .
 However, this defense method might affect the convergence of the DRL algorithm and the accuracy of control actions.